mkristian/jar-dependencies/Readme.md

 If you do not want to vendor jars into a gem then **jar-dependency** gem can vendor them when you install the gem.
-In that case do not use `Jars::JarInstaller.install_jars` from the above rake tasks.
+In that case do not use `Jars::Installer.install_jars` from the above rake tasks.

 **NOTE**: Recent JRuby comes with **jar-dependencies** as default gem, for older versions for the feature to work you need to gem install **jar-dependencies** first